Meron16/Saba-Match/modules/jobs/README.md

 # Module 3: Job Posting & Management

-This module handles job creation, editing, and management by companies in the AI Recruiter platform.
+This module handles job creation, editing, and management by companies in the Saba Match platform, focusing on remote work opportunities for girls and women.

 ## Overview